VM-NeRF: Tackling Sparsity in NeRF with View Morphing: Experiments

 \subsection{Experimental setup}

-We evaluate our method on three training setups by using the NeRF realistic synthetic 360$^\circ$ dataset \cite{mildenhall2020nerf}, which is composed of eight scenes, i.e.~Chair, Drums, Ficus, Lego, Materials, Ship, Mic, Hot, and Dog. \textbf{First setup:} We select $N=8$ views out of 100 available for each scene using the Farthest Point Sampling (FPS) \cite{qi2019deepHoughVoting} (the first view is used for FPS initialisation in each scene). \textbf{Second setup:} we use the same $N=8$ views used in DietNeRF \cite{jain2021dietnerf}. \textbf{Third setup:} we select $N=4$ views using the previous FPS approach.
-We test each trained model on all the test views of NeRF realistic synthetic 360$^\circ$.
-We quantify the rendering results using the peak signal-to-noise ratio (PSNR) score, structured similarity index measure (SSIM) \cite{wang2004ssim} and learned perceptual image patch similarity (LPIPS) \cite{zhang2018perceptual}.

-We quantitatively compare our approach against DietNeRF~\cite{jain2021dietnerf} as being a recent method for few-shot view synthesis, and against AugNeRF \cite{chen2022augnerf} because it is the only data augmentation for NeRF method available, with the difference that it perturbs input while we do new views generation.
-We also include a qualitative comparison against these methods at the end.
+We evaluate our method on three training setups using the NeRF realistic synthetic 360\textdegree dataset \cite{mildenhall2020nerf}, which is composed of eight scenes, i.e.~Chair, Drums, Ficus, Lego, Materials, Ship, Mic, Hot Dog. \textbf{First setup:} We select \(N=8\) views out of 100 available for each scene using the Farthest Point Sampling (FPS) \cite{qi2019deepHoughVoting} (the first view is used for FPS initialisation in each scene). \textbf{Second setup:} we use the same \(N=8\) views used in DietNeRF \cite{jain2021dietnerf}. \textbf{Third setup:} we select \(N=4\) views using the previous FPS approach.
+We test each trained model on all the test views of NeRF realistic synthetic 360\textdegree.
+We quantify the rendering results using the peak signal-to-noise ratio (PSNR) score, the structured similarity index measure (SSIM) \cite{wang2004ssim} and the learned perceptual image patch similarity (LPIPS) \cite{zhang2018perceptual}.
+We quantitatively compare our approach against DietNeRF~\cite{jain2021dietnerf} and RegNeRF~\cite{niemeyer2021regnerf} as the most recent methods for few-shot view synthesis.
+We also compare against AugNeRF \cite{chen2022augnerf} because it is the only data augmentation for NeRF, and data augmentation can be a useful strategy to promote generalisation.
+We choose to use the Chair scene for our ablation study, which consists of testing VM-NeRF on four different, randomly-chosen, configurations of eight views and on the DietNeRF configuration.

-We implement two oracle methods in order to report upper-bound results of DVM.
-The first oracle method is called \textit{NeRF~\cite{mildenhall2020nerf} + oracle image} where we replace the image synthesised with DVM by a ground-truth image rendered from the known 3D object, while the second method is \textit{NeRF~\cite{mildenhall2020nerf} + DVM (oracle depth)} where we synthesise with DVM the new image using the ground-truth depth as opposed to the predicted one.

-We use the Chair scene for our ablation study, which consist of testing DVM on four different, randomly-chosen, configurations of eight views and on the DietNeRF configuration.

 We implement NeRF and our approach in PyTorch Lightning, and run experiments on a single Nvidia A40 with a batch size of 1024 rays.
 A single scene can be trained in about two days.
-We use the original implementations of DietNeRF and AugNeRF.
-We set the same training parameters as in \cite{mildenhall2020nerf}, and set $\gamma = 6$, $\sigma = 0.2$, $M=1$, $\eta = 5$K, $\lambda = 500$.
+We use the original implementations of DietNeRF, AugNeRF and RegNeRF to evaluate the different setups.
+We set the same training parameters as in \cite{mildenhall2020nerf}, and set \(\gamma = 6\), \(\sigma = 0.2\), \(M=1\), \(\eta = 5\), \(\lambda = 500\).